 In most cases, you can reverse androgenic alopecia with hair transplants.
 Hair transplant remains the single most effective solution to hair loss.
 And it is also the most permanent as well, provided they are professionally done.
 Since the balding gene decides hair loss, it is very difficult to change.

 Both hair loss and hair loss resistance are permanent traits.
-But while this is somewhat frustrating, it makes hair transplants possible.
+But while this is somewhat frustrating, it makes hair transplants in Turkey possible.

 you can take the hair follicles that do not have the balding gene, and move them to areas with hair loss.